Helping Your Pet Through Grief and Loss: A Practical Guide

 - Stops eating for more than 48 hours

-- Shows signs of depression lasting more than a few weeks
+- Shows signs of depression lasting more than 2–3 weeks without improvement

 - Develops destructive or self-harming behaviors